rrousselGit/flutter_hooks/README.md

 useC();
 ```

-Then consider that after a hot-reload, we edited the parameter of `HookB`:
+Then consider that we edited the parameter of `HookB` after performing a hot-reload:

 ```dart
 useA();